This Step: Get a Drivers License

 *You must provide a road test vehicle that is legally licensed and in safe working condition.
 Before you take the road test, an examiner will administer a motor vehicle inspection.

 With your required documents and fees in hand, head to the MS DPS drivers license office with a validly licensed driver.
 After taking the test, the examiner will go over any mistakes you made.

 Road Test Retakes

 If the examiner cannot pass you, he will tell you how to qualify for another examination.
-Then you must wait at least one full day before retaking your road test.

 D) Get Your Mississippi Driver's License